Sarthak-csai/Infosys_Intern_LLM/Readme.md

-# Social Media Content Optimizer
+# AI-Based Automated Content Marketing Optimizer

-Social Media Content Optimizer is an open-source tool that leverages the **X (Twitter) API** and **Gemini API** to help brands like Microsoft generate and compare highly engaging, brand-authentic tweets—using real engagement data and state-of-the-art AI.
+AI-Based Automated Content Marketing Optimizer is an open-source tool that leverages the **X (Twitter) API** and **Gemini API** to help brands like Microsoft generate and compare highly engaging, brand-authentic tweets—using real engagement data and state-of-the-art AI.

 ---